Informal and Privatized Transit: Incentives, Efficiency and Coordination: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This work developed a framework for analyzing the incentives in informal and privatized transit systems, and proposed mechanisms to guide public transit operation and incentive design when a substantial share of mobility is provided by such profit-driven private operators.
+This work developed a framework for analyzing the incentives in informal and privatized transit systems and proposed incentive mechanisms to mitigate inefficiencies from decentralized driver behavior.
 We showed, through PoA bounds, that selfish driver behavior can result in bounded yet substantial losses in cumulative driver profit and rider welfare.
-However, these losses can be mitigated through targeted interventions, including cross-subsidization schemes and Stackelberg routing mechanisms.
-We further reinforced these findings through numerical experiments.
-Overall, our work highlights the importance of integrating informal and privatized operators into transit planning and provides practical mechanisms for aligning their incentives to achieve desired system outcomes.
-In doing so, we introduce a new, relatively understudied, application domain to the operations research and computer science communities.
+However, these losses can be mitigated through targeted interventions, including cross-subsidization and fare optimization, though their efficacy depends on the objective.
+While cross-subsidization can mitigate inefficiencies across objectives, fare optimization, which is easier to implement and enforce, has asymmetric power: it can recover the centralized rider welfare benchmark arbitrarily well, but cannot improve the tight PoA bound of two for cumulative driver profit.
+We further reinforced these findings through numerical experiments, which, in particular, highlighted that fare optimization is an operationally viable tool for mitigating inefficiencies in informal transit systems, but its efficacy depends on how rider welfare is balanced against driver earnings.
+Overall, our work highlights both the promise and the limits of incentive design in informal transit systems, showing how practical monetary levers can align operator incentives with system objectives while identifying when losses from decentralized behavior remain unavoidable.
+In doing so, we introduce a new, relatively understudied, application domain, particularly relevant in developing nation contexts, to the operations community.

 Several directions merit future study.
-First, our model can be extended to incorporate heterogeneity in driver route preferences and \emph{physical} road congestion, where travel times depend on the number of drivers on a route.
+First, our model can be extended to incorporate heterogeneous driver route preferences and \emph{physical} road congestion, where travel times depend on the number of drivers on a route.
 For the rider-side problem in our framework, it would be valuable to explore standard relaxations of Vickrey's bottleneck model, such as heterogeneous values of time or non-uniform desired arrival time distributions.
-Finally, our Stackelberg routing mechanisms can be generalized to settings where centrally controlled drivers differ from privatized operators along additional dimensions beyond incentives, such as operating on a different set of routes, and to settings with driver coalitions, e.g., a ride-sharing platform operating autonomous shuttles.
+Further, future work could examine whether the computational complexity of our algorithms for fare-optimized equilibrium and centralized benchmarks is tight or can be improved, and whether fare optimization can mitigate efficiency losses under alternative objectives.
+Finally, while this paper focuses on fully privatized informal transit systems, the framework naturally extends to settings in which public and informal transit coexist.
+A fuller treatment of this extension, omitted here for space and to preserve the focus of the present paper, would study how public transit service and incentive mechanisms for decentralized private operators should be jointly designed to improve system-wide outcomes.